Score specification reference

 Container example

 The following example creates a container with the busybox image.
+It assumes that an env and data resource are specified in the Resources definitions of the Workload.

 containers: